Info Just For You

 Parents of School-Aged Children

 The Massachusetts Down Syndrome Congress (MDSC) believes that informed, involved parents are the best educational advocates for their children with Down syndrome.
-To that end, the MDSC offers parents and educators who work with students with Down syndrome accurate resources and information necessary for understanding and obtaining the supports and services needed to succeed in school and in life.
+Although educational advocacy is an incredibly important job for parents, we also recognize that, for some, it’s a very challenging one.
+To that end, the MDSC offers parents and educators who work with students with Down syndrome accurate resources and information necessary for developing strong educational programs that will meet the individual needs of each student.

-In order for your child to receive the high quality education and supports he or she needs and deserves it is important to build and maintain a strong, positive relationship with everyone who plays a key role in educating your child.
-We believe children benefit most from their education when parents and educators work together as partners.
-Ensuring a team effort and keeping the focus on collaboration will foster the best results.
+In order for your child to receive the high quality education and supports he or she needs and deserves, it is important to build and maintain a strong, positive relationship with everyone who plays a key role in educating your child.
+We believe children benefit most from their education when parents and educators work together as partners, and each perspective is heard and considered.

 “Coming together is a beginning.
 Keeping together is a process.